manjuprasadshettyn/actian_katas_2023/README.md

 **Context**
 Event-driven architecture is a design pattern that focuses on the production, detection, consumption, and reaction to events that occur within a system or across multiple systems.
+This design pattern can help make decentralized and autonomic decisions and will be very useful for faster processing and updates.
+Event-driven microservices applications are tasked with fulfilling the requirements and emitting any of their own necessary events to other downstream consumers.
+This helps build a flexible and scalable system where business logic is defined as granular, loosely coupled and highly testable services.

-Road Warrior has various use cases which are event-driven in nature.
-These event-driven actions can be well managed with the state machine for eventual inconsistency.
+Road Warrior has various use cases like tracking events for analytics, polling email/interfaces for updates etc. which can be event-driven allowing us to process millions of these tasks in a performance-efficient way.

-This design pattern can help take decentralized and autonomic decisions.

-Async capabilities with EDA are going to be very useful for faster processing and updates.

 **Decision**
-We will use the Event-Driven Architecture for event-based actions in Road Warrior
+We will use the Event-Driven Microservices Architecture for event-based actions in Road Warrior.

 **Consequences**
 Positive:
 + Asynchronous  capability with EDA can help process things faster without resource-locking
 + Components can process events independently and in parallel, which allows for horizontal scaling by adding more instances of event processors
 + Additional integration is much easier with EDA
-+ Integrating disparate systems and services is another value add of EDA

 Negative:
-+ Complexities related to event ordering, event schema evolution, eventual consistency, and managing the event flow across multiple services
++ Complexities related to event ordering, event schema evolution, eventual consistency, and managing the event flow across multiple services which can be avoided by using evolved queuing engines like kafka.